 No one-touch buttons for boiling and warming

 Secura’s line of Duxtop-branded induction burners ranges widely in weight and features.
 The 8100MC has the same power and temperature ranges as many more tricked-out models at an affordable price.
-It tops out at 1,800 watts and 460 degrees Fahrenheit to keep the food warm and simmers at low temperatures as efficiently as more expensive cooktops.
-This lightweight unit weighs less than 6 pounds, but it can hold a 25-pound load.
+It tops out at 1,800 watts and 460 degrees to keep the food warm and simmers at low temperatures as efficiently as more expensive cooktops.
+This lightweight unit weighs 6.5 pounds, but it can hold a 25-pound load.

 You need to use pans that don’t cover the button controls on the flat top surface, ideally choosing ones with a 4- to 8-inch base.
 The burner can be adjusted to ten temperature and ten power levels, and the timer will run for up to 170 minutes.
 This budget unit lacks add-ons like “boil” and “warm” buttons but still performs those tasks.